 Weekend Stay Offer

 A WILD WEEKEND

 Immerse in the vibrant surge of a Bangkok weekend amid heritage-rich, tech-savvy luxury with resort-like pool, fitness + spa.
-Steps from the skytrain, mega malls and nonstop fun spend two unforgettable nights in Bangkok with a 10% saving.
+Steps from the skytrain, mega malls and nonstop fun spend an unforgettable night in Bangkok with a 15% saving.

 - Daily Signature Breakfast Buffet